Saturday, October 26, 2024

 Artist grinding an oil color.

-Ultrmarine was the most precious of artists' materials from the Middle Ages up to the early 19th Century.
-Although azurite, blue verditer, and other unstatisfactory blues were augumentyed by smalt in 17th Century and Prussian Blue in the 18th, the invention of artifical ultramarine was one of the major events in the history of artists' materials.
+Ultramarine was the most precious of artists' materials from the Middle Ages up to the early 19th Century.
+Although azurite, blue verditer, and other unsatisfactory blues were augumented by smalt in the 17th century and Prussian Blue in the 18th entury, the invention of artificial ultramarine was one of the major events in the history of artists' materials.

 Timelines

-Its invention was the result of intensive chemicaal research following the accidental observation of a mysterious blue color encrusted as an impurity in the furnances where soda ash was made; since then it has become a moderately priced article of large-scale use.
+Its invention was the result of intensive chemical research following the accidental observation of a mysterious blue color encrusted as an impurity in furnances where soda ash was made.
+Since then it has become a moderately priced article of large-scale use.

 Furnance